Neha/codeguidelines/README.md

 ## Javascript
 - Always use a Javascript pattern to write your code.
-- Use ES6+ syntax.
+- Use `ES6+` syntax.
-- Where ever you need this context use fat-arrow or Lambda functions.
+- Where ever you need this context use `fat-arrow` or `Lambda` functions.
-- Constructor should have all the initial setup values
+- `Constructor` should have all the initial setup values
 - In your JS you should have minimal DOM manipulation.
 - Avoid hardcoding the values in Javascript.
-- Values that are not going to change should be declared with const such as API Keysand the name should be always in uppercase.
+- Values that are not going to change should be declared with const such as `API` Keys and the name should be always in uppercase.
 - Should have a constant file in your project.
-- All the API Keys and config key(s) should be in config files
+- All the `API Keys` and config key(s) should be in config files.
-- In Javascript world, do not forget semi-colon
+- In Javascript world, do not forget `semi-colon`.
 - Use indentation for code readbility.
 - Add comments only when required
 - For performance, cache the length of the arrays and objects.
-Espically if your code require iteratation on it.
+Espcially if your code require iteratation on it.
-- variables and results,Use data-types such as arrays and objects wisely.
+- variables and results,use data-types such as `arrays` and `objects` wisely.
 - Identify which data-type would be better in which operation.
 Eg: deleteing elements from array could be expensive as compare to the objects.
 - While creating the method or variables name.
 Use same pattern througout your code.
 - Avoid using many loops.
 Loops are expensive.
-Look into data and understand if for() , for..in(), for—each() or while could be better
+Look into data and understand if `for() , for..in(), for—each() or while` could be better
 - Write error handling code.
-- Use build tools – webpack, parcel etc
+- Use build tools – `Wbpack`, `ParcelJS` etc
-- Use babel/Typescript , when you are using ES6+.
+- Use `Babel/Typescript` , when you are using ES6+.
-- While doing the build always change the version number in your package.json
+- While doing the build always change the version number in your `package.json`.
 - Avoid adding/deleting style from Javascript.Instead use class names to add / remove styles.
 - Javascript can also lead to security issues.
 While writing your code especially if you are creating APIs keep the security testing in mind.
 - Write reusable code.
 - Avoid polluting Global scope
-- For block level scope always use /const.
+- For block level scope always use `const or let`.
-- Use shothand syntaxs only when necessary.
+- Use shorthand syntaxs only when necessary.
 Code readability is important too
-- use strict mode.
-If not using ES6+ or Typescript.
+- Use strict mode.
+If not using `ES6+ or Typescript`.
-- Use literals declaration where ever you can.
+- Use `array.push()` to add values in array rather than anyother way.
 - Use functional programming.
-- Clean the console.log() and alert() before the deployment.
+- Clean the `console.log()` and `alert()` before the deployment.
-- Make use of Tree shaking and chunk-loading by using build tool like Webpack to break the long code file.
+- Make use of `Tree shaking` and `chunk-loading` by using build tool like Webpack to break the long code file.
-- Use modulas import/export to write modular javascript.
+- Use modulas `import/export` to write modular javascript.
 - As Javascript don't have strict garbage collection, you need to be careful about what all is getting into the memory unused.
-Use weakmap or weakset.
+Use `weakmap` or `weakset`.
-- Use strict equal signs while comparing the values.=== instead of ==
+- Use strict equal signs while comparing the values.`===` instead of `==`.
-- Always use Prettier or ESLint to format your code.
+- Always use `Prettier` or `ESLint` to format your code.
+- Use `objects` or `arrays` literals over using new keyword
+- Use `defer` or `async` for not blocking the browser.
+- Use `async/await` over `promise`.
+- While working with API data, always check if data exists or not.
+- Have one space in the `function()` signature.
+- Prefer `function()` over `variable functions`.
+As variable functions get hoist.
+- While using if, while code block the bracket should come in same line.
+- Use the shorthand property for defining the object property. eg: if key and value has same name.
+You can drop the value.
+- Do not use reserved keywords - such as `arguments`, `catch`, etc.
+- While checking the object exist or not do not check of `!null` only.
+- Avoid using `object.assign()`.
+Consider using `spread` operator.
+- use `single quotes` for the string
+- Spread the code into multiple lines.
+- Use `destructring`.

 ## Images
-- Use SVG over png, jpeg etc
+- Use SVG over `png, jpeg` etc
 - If the image is the part of the content.
 Do not make it the part of the JS and CSS.
 Keep it on markup.
-- Image should have the alt and title tags.
+- Image should have the `alt` and `title` tags.
-- Use a library like font-awesome for icons
+- Use a library like `font-awesome` for icons
 - Use image sprite for the small images.
 - Take advantage of lazy-loading while working on the site with heavy images.
-- Use correct tags figure, img.
+- Use `correct tags figure, img`.
-- Add captions , when required.
+- Add `captions` , when required.

 ## Tools
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse/)